I2RDL2/ASTAR-3D/README.md

   - We are the first to provide a systematic study on the effects of night-time on 3D object detection systems with F-PointNet and AVOD methods.
     <div align=center><img width = '450' src ="images/results3.png"/></div>

-### Download A*3D
+### Download A*3D dataset
-Please email Jie Lin (lin-j@i2r.a-star.edu.sg) for the download link to A*3D dataset.
-Note that A*3D is for non-commercial research purposes only, and a Non-Commercial Use Agreement needs to be signed.
+Please email Jie Lin (lin-j@i2r.a-star.edu.sg) for the download link to the dataset.
+Note that this dataset is for non-commercial research purposes only, and a Non-Commercial Use Agreement needs to be signed.

 ### Citation
 If using our data in your research work, please cite the following paper:

 @article{astar-3d,
 author = {Quang-Hieu Pham, Pierre Sevestre, Ramanpreet Singh Pahwa, Huijing Zhan, Chun Ho Pang, Yuda Chen, Armin Mustafa, Vijay Chandrasekhar, Jie Lin}, title = {A*3D Dataset: Towards Autonomous Driving in Challenging Environments},
 year      = {2019},
 eprint    = {1909.xxxxx}
 }